Bundles are a great way to offer alternative access to content.

 - Freebie - Provides unlimited access for customers who create an account

-While, we don't prevent you from creating multiple bundles with the same content, it's best to avoid it.
-Try to stick with no more than three options here as it can scare customers away when they see so many options.
+While, we don't prevent you from creating multiple bundles with the same content, it's best to stick with no more than three options here as too many options will overwhelm prospective customers and may result in an abandoned transaction.